Mario Rapisardi: Life

-In 1881 he began a controversy with Giosuè Carducci.
-In 1885 the Florentine Amelia Poniatowski Sabernich became his lover, remaining so until his death.
-In 1886, he was in Rome on the board to discuss universities, and wrote to her "Di Roma non mi piacciono che alcuni ruderi, pochi, non tutti quelli che guardano a bocca aperta i forestieri; le chiese splendide tutte mi fanno rabbia: sono reggie, non tempi.
+In 1881 Rapisardi began a long-running controversy with Giosuè Carducci.
+In 1885 the eighteen-year-old Florentine Amelia Poniatowski Sabernich joined him as his secretary and soon became his lifelong companion, remaining with him until his death.
+In 1886 he served in Rome on a commission concerning university appointments.
+In a letter to Amelia, he wrote: "Di Roma non mi piacciono che alcuni ruderi, pochi, non tutti quelli che guardano a bocca aperta i forestieri; le chiese splendide tutte mi fanno rabbia: sono reggie, non templi.
 (O Santa Maria del Fiore!
 Quella sì che è la casa del Dio Ignoto, e tale da fare raccogliere l'animo più incredulo in meditazioni sublimi)".

-He refused the nomination offered to him by the constituency of Trapani well 6200 votes, a figure so extraordinary, blaming his failing health, the failure of his studies and the nature "devoid of political stores."
+He declined the parliamentary candidacy offered to him by the constituency of Trapani, despite receiving 6,200 votes, an extraordinary number at the time.
+He cited his poor health, the insufficiency of his studies and a temperament "unsuited to political affairs".

-As a professor in Catania, he wrote a poetic history of humanity called Luzifero.
-Also wrote Giobbe and Atlantide.
-He was a Mason (as was Carducci) and a chapter of the higher degrees is named after him.
+During his years as a professor in Catania, Rapisardi published the poems Lucifero, Giobbe and Atlantide, in which he developed a poetic and philosophical vision of human history.
+He was a Freemason, as was Carducci, and a chapter of the higher degrees was later named after him.

-In 1894 he was attacked by some socialists for advising calm during the famous "moti di Sicilia", to which he replied that such events seemed "untimely" and lacked "a common programme" and effective leaders, and that he had been made a "moderator" not a "peacemaker".
-In 1897 he answered an invitation to collaborate on the magazine L'Università, excusing himself as not having enough time or the right attitude to write for the newspapers and trying to dissuade the editors from getting him to contribute anything political in character.
-In 1905 a proposal to dismiss him from the university caused protests from students in several Italian universities, and in 1909 he replied to an invitation by Filippo Tommaso Marinetti by writing that "the obligation on poets is not to found new schools or aggrandize the ancients; his duty is to express things as they are and represent reality as he sees and feels it, with complete sincerity, with heat and with the colour of his soul (...)
+In 1894 he was attacked by some socialists for advising moderation during the Sicilian unrest.
+He replied that the movement appeared "untimely", lacked "a common programme" and effective leaders, and that he had acted as a "moderator", not a "peacemaker".

+In 1897 he declined an invitation to contribute to the journal L'Università, explaining that he lacked both the time and the inclination to write for newspapers.
+He nevertheless warned its editors against excluding political questions from the journal.
+In 1905 a proposal to remove him from his university post caused protests among students at several Italian universities.

+In 1909 he replied to an invitation from Filippo Tommaso Marinetti, writing that "the poet's obligation is not to found new schools or to join old ones; his duty is to express himself and to represent reality as he sees and feels it, with complete sincerity, with the warmth and colour of his own soul".

-He died in Catania in 1912, and Catania went into official mourning for three days, with his funeral attracting over 150,000 people (including official representatives sent from Tunisia to attend).
-However, due to opposition from the church authorities, his body remained unburied in a storage area at the town cemetery for ten days.
+Rapisardi died in Catania in 1912.
+The city observed three days of official mourning, and his funeral attracted more than 150,000 people, including official representatives from Tunisia.
+Owing to opposition from the Church authorities, however, his body remained unburied in a storage area at the municipal cemetery for nearly ten years, before finally being interred in 1921.